Drieam/LtiLauncher/README.md

 - **target_link_uri** The URL to perform the final launch at.
 - **icon_url** Some icon that will be shown in the platform.

-The available tools will be made available though an endpoint per platform.
+The available tools will be made available through an endpoint per platform.
 This will look something like:

 ```
 https://<platform_name>.lti-launcher.com/api/v1/tools